Stalking Charges Defense

 Houston Stalking Charges Defense Lawyers :: The Law Office of Matthew D. Sharp

-Stalking allegations in the state of Texas can result in serious consequences.
+Stalking charges in the state of Texas can result in serious consequences.
 Stalking or aggravated stalking accusations are often instigated by a divorce, breakup or personal dispute.
 Anyone that is confronted with stalking allegations should immediately speak with an experienced criminal defense lawyer.

 Accusations of Stalking

 Allegations of stalking can result in immediate arrest if a law enforcement officer determines that it’s reasonable to believe that a crime was committed.
 The claims of an accuser are powerful, empowering a police officer to assume that a full investigation would reasonably conclude that a stalking violation was committed.
-It’s essential that allegations of stalking be investigated by an experienced stalking defense attorney.
+It’s essential that stalking charges be investigated by an experienced stalking defense attorney.

 Some actions that can result in a stalking conviction, according to the Texas Penal Code, if they are committed on more than one occasion are the following: